Virtual Reference Desk: Textbooks

 Your professor may be using online library articles and e-books as required materials to supplement or even instead of a textbook.
-Check your syllabus, stop at the user services desk, or look them up yourself right here.
+Check your syllabus, stop at the Library and Research Help Desk, or look them up yourself right here.

-THE PRINT TEXTBOOK CENTER, located on the first floor of the Library at the User Services desk
+THE PRINT TEXTBOOK CENTER, located on the first floor of the Library at the Library and Research Help Desk

 Two hours not enough?
 Remember, the library has two FREE self-serve scanners, allowing you to scan materials directly to an email address, USB drive, or Google Drive account, then print your scanned content from any campus computer using your PaperCut print balance.

 NOTE: Since print textbooks are being shared with everyone taking the same class, there is a $1.00 per hour overdue fee for any materials returned late.
 Please be considerate of your classmates and return them on time.